Yashvi30/myntra_f_w_d/README.md

 ### Economic Benefits
 - **Increased Sales:** Enhanced user engagement through interactive challenges and competitions drives higher conversion rates.
+- **Revenue Generation:** Monetization through transaction fees, premium features, and partnerships..

+### Environmental Benefits
+- **Reduced Waste:** Promotes the use of sustainable clothing, reducing the amount of fashion waste.
+- **Positive Global Impact:** Encourages eco-friendly fashion choices, contributing to the wellness of the environment.
+      #### Sustainability Rewards
+  * Using sustainable means of clothing in any of the challenges will earn users rewards and vouchers.
+Users can see how their contributions positively impact the environment.

 ### Social Benefits
 - **Community Building:** Fosters a supportive community around shared fashion interests, enhancing social interaction and collaboration.